 Johanna Hammel is Seiffert’s fourth Holocaust memoir and the second one translated into English.
 He is also the author of My Beloved Children!
 Letters of Hella Schwarzhaupt to her Children from Internment in Camps Gurs and Récébédou, which was published in 2014.

 Uta Allers translated the German edition of Johanna Hammel (pub.
 2010) into English, and Ann G. Sjoerdsma edited the translation for an American audience.

-Hans-Hermann Seiffert will be in the Washington D.C.-Columbia-Baltimore metro area for a short book tour in fall 2017.
+Hans-Hermann Seiffert will be in the Washington D.C.-Columbia-Baltimore metro area for a short book tour in October 2018.
 Please check the Events page for dates, as they are scheduled.

 An imprint of Improbable Books